Learn About Real Estate Investing Using Student Rental Properties

 His positive cash flow on this property is approximately $1,000/month.

-So with nice high cash flows some investors are attracted to these homes.
+So with nice high cash flows some investors are attracted to these homes, especially in the current Canadian housing market.

 So what's the other side of the coin?